HewlettPackard/Docker-Synergy/docs-src/backup-restore/docker-persistent-volumes.md

 well as backups of DTR and UCP.

 2. The Ansible server is used to create backup and restore files for DTR and UCP on the local hard drive.
-The backup files should be copied to the DockerBackup datastore which can be automatically configured for snapshots and offsite backup.
+The backup files should be copied to the DockerBackups datastore which can be automatically configured for snapshots and offsite backup.

 3. Edit the Ansible server configuration from vCenter.
 Add a new hard disk and specify the location